“What has to broken before you can use it?”

 And for all the little jokers and comedians out there, section 7 (Your Turn) is space for children to create their own jokes with little tips on how do so.

-Overall, our young reader is really enjoying this book (and the adults are having fun practising tongue-twisters – unsuccessfully).
+Overall, our young reader is really enjoying this book, she is reading it every day at breakfast and before bed (and the adults are having fun practising tongue-twisters – unsuccessfully).
 She dips in and out and the laughter is great, although some of the jokes really make you groan in that funny way only kids jokes can manage.

 A really fun book, and an excellent way to encourage reading – a winner in my book (no pun intended).